TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/install-readme.txt

 5) From now on, just click Menu>Extensions and the name of the Extension

 To run Scripts:
 1) Load Moneydance.
-Menu>Window>Show Moneybot Console
+Menu>Window>Show Developer Console
 2) Open Script>choose <script_name>.py file
 3) Click RUN (and not run snippet)
 4) That's it....
 Repeat these steps each time.